-The Horse Boy: A Father’s Quest to Heal His Son, by Rupert Isaacson
+The Horse Boy: A Father’s Quest to Heal His Son, by Rupert Isaacson.

-Arguably better known by the movie, this is an incredible touching tale about how Rupert and his wife Kristin take their autistic son Rowan to Mongolia in the hope that the shamans can help him to get better.
+Arguably better known by the movie, this is an incredibly touching tale about how Rupert and his wife Kristin take their autistic son Rowan to Mongolia in the hope that the shamans can help him to get better.